shivampaw/UltimateCRM/readme.md

 Now you can setup your Super Admin account by running `php artisan super_admin:create` which will walk you through creating the account.

 You should then be able to access UltimateCRM easily!

+### Usage
+You can edit the .env to configure most of the settings the CRM uses.

+If you want to edit the display of the "views" then you can do so by adding the files in the `resources/customViews/` directory.
+For example, if you place a file in `resources/customViews/emails/invoices/new.blade.php` that file will be used when emailing the client about a new invoice instead of the default in `resources/views/emails/invoices/new.blade.php`.
+You can therefore edit all the views that come with UltimateCRM by default.

+If you want to add a custom CSS file you can add in in the `public/css` directory and then load that file in your `app.blade.php` view - be sure to override the default one though!

 ### Troubleshooting
 Found an error?
 [Open an issue](https://github.com/shivampaw/UltimateCRM/issues/new) and let us know!